 In addition to diet and exercise, stress also contributes significantly to chronic inflammatory diseases such as Alzheimer’s.

 When the body experiences chronic stress, it increases production of the hormone cortisol.
 A little cortisol gets us in gear when we’re faced with fight-or-flight circumstances.
 But if cortisol is constantly being triggered, it leads to illness, says Sears.

 “Cortisol makes you fatter because it causes insulin resistance.
 It makes you sicker, because it suppresses the immune system.
 And it makes you dumber because it too can cross the blood-brain barrier and destroy the memory cells in the hippocampus,” he said.

-Many people watch TV to unwind, but this may be a poor long-term strategy to deal with stress.
-A 2015 study from the Northern California Institute for Research and Education in San Francisco tracked over 3,200 people for 25 years.
+Many people watch television to unwind, but this may be a poor long-term strategy to deal with stress.
+A 2015 study from the Northern California Institute for Research and Education in San Francisco tracked more than 3,200 people for 25 years.
 Researchers found that participants who watched a lot of TV had significantly worse cognitive function at the end of the 25 years.
 Those who watched a lot of TV and got little physical activity were the most likely to have poor cognitive function in midlife.

 Meditation, however, may offer real benefits for a stressed-out mind.
-Last year, researchers from University of California–Los Angeles reported that a three-month course of yoga and meditation helped minimize the cognitive and emotional problems that often precede Alzheimer’s disease and other forms of dementia.
+Last year, researchers from the University of California–Los Angeles reported that a three-month course of yoga and meditation helped minimize the cognitive and emotional problems that often precede Alzheimer’s disease and other forms of dementia.
 This meditation course was even more effective than memory enhancement exercises because it also improved participants’ mood, anxiety, and coping skills.